dragonflydb/documentation/docs/command-reference/strings/set.md

 ### Can I set a TTL for an existing key without changing its value?

-No, the `SET` command updates both the value and TTL of the key.
+No, the `SET` command updates both the value and TTL of the key, even if the new value is the same as the old one.
-To update the TTL only, you should use the `EXPIRE` command.
+To update the TTL only, you should consider using the [`EXPIRE`](../generic/expire.md) command or the [`PEXPIRE`](../generic/pexpire.md) command.

 ### What happens to keys with `NX` or `XX` if the condition isn't met?